jasonrichdarmawan/darkmark-docker/README.md

 1. Start the X11 Server.
 2. `$ xhost +127.0.0.1` in the host machine terminal.
 3. Create a folder named `shared` in this repository.
 Use this folder for storing the neural network file, dataset, weights that will be used by DarkMark.
-4. Edit the `Dockerfile.new`, i.e. set to `AVX=1` in Makefile if you run the Docker image with Intel CPU.
+4. Edit the `Dockerfile` file, i.e. set to `AVX=1` in Makefile if you run the Docker image with Intel CPU.

 Reference:
 1. from the `darknet/Makefile` file